 In 1901, the Rosenberg Library’s Board of Directors held a national competition to select the designer of its building.
 They selected the architectural firm of Eames & Young of St. Louis.
 A Masonic service was held in October 1902 for the laying of the cornerstone.
 Constructed of brick, stone, and terra cotta, the three-story, Italian-renaissance style structure included high ceilings well suited to the Gulf Coast’s climate.
 The building was completed at a cost of $155,000, and dedicated on June 22, 1904 – Henry Rosenberg’s birthday.
 At the opening, the building held 7,505 volumes.

-Completed in 1971, The Moody Memorial Wing more than doubled the Rosenberg Library's floor space.
+Completed in 1971, The Moody Memorial Wing more than doubled the Rosenberg Library’s floor space.
 In February 1968, the Moody Foundation of Galveston informed the Rosenberg Library Association of its intention to grant $500,000 for the construction of a new wing for the Library.
 Significant donors included the Harris and Eliza Kempner Fund of Galveston and Mr. and Mrs. John W. Harris.
 Architect Thomas M. Price of Galveston designed the Moody Memorial Wing, which was built of travertine marble and constructed to blend with the original wing.
-The addition increased the Rosenberg Library's floor space by an additional 33,000 square feet and provided space for a children's reading area, the Archives and Research Division (now known as the Galveston and Texas History Center), and the Lykes Maritime Gallery.
+The addition increased the Rosenberg Library’s floor space by an additional 33,000 square feet and provided space for a children’s reading area, the Galveston and Texas History Center, and the Lykes Maritime Gallery.